pybricks/pybricks.github.io/install/pybricks-code.md

 - Bluetooth adapter with Bluetooth Low Energy support.
 - USB Type-A port (only required for flashing firmware on hubs with USB).

+Recommendations:
+- Screen size of at least 10".
+- Physical keyboard.

 ### Browser compatibility notes